-- Sea glass is found on beaches (along the bodies of saltwater).
-They’re physically and chemically weathered by current/waves.
+- Sea glass is found on beaches (along bodies of water).
+They’re physically and chemically weathered by the current or the waves.

-- Beach glass is found in freshwater (rivers, shorelines, bays, in the Great Lakes) and often have a different pH balance.
+- Beach glass is found in freshwater (rivers, shorelines, bays, in the Great Lakes) and often has a different pH balance.
 Beach glass looks and feels smoother.

 - Frosted appearance.
 The frosted appearance of both sea glass and beach glass is a result of decades-long tumbling underwater.
 When you put sea glass and beach glass side by side, you’ll notice that beach glass has a less frosted appearance.

-- Less Sea Glass could be a good thing.
+- Less sea glass is probably a good thing.
 There is less and less sea glass found every year.
 For sea glass collectors, this may be a bad thing, but for everyone else, this is actually a win.
 Many people believe this happening as a result of anti-littering efforts and laws across the country.

 - Different colors of sea glass.
-Brown, green and white are common sea glass colors because these come from discarded glass bottles.
+Brown, green, and white are common sea glass colors because these come from discarded glass bottles.
 Red, orange, and turquoise are VERY rare.
 Interested in selling the sea glass you’ve found?
-Check out this rarity chart to discover how in-demand your newfound treasures is.
+Check out this rarity chart to discover how in-demand your newfound treasure is.

 There are several festivals in the country every year.
-For example, The North American Sea Glass Association has a virtual festival from August 20 to 21.
+For example, The North American Sea Glass Association has an annual festival.
 Keep updated with similar events; bookmark the Beachcombing Magazine calendar.

-What are the best beaches for sea glass collecting in the US?
-This list should help you decide which beach you should go to next if you’re finding sea glass and everything you need to know about each beach?
+So what are the best beaches for sea glass collecting in the US?
+This list should help you decide which sea glass beach you should go to as well as everything you need to know about each beach?

 - Difficulty: 7.
 There is still a lot of sea glass around.
 You wouldn’t need to hunt.

-It is not allowed to take sea glass from Fort Bragg Beach.
-Unfortunately, people still get them if no one’s looking and this has depleted the beach of its renowned full-of-glass look.
+You are not allowed to take sea glass from Glass Beach though.
+Unfortunately, people still pocket some if no one’s looking and this has depleted the beach of its renowned full-of-glass look.